Tobias-Abele/3DModelsLabware/ChannelSlides/01-DoubleBigReservoir/Readme.md

 ### ➤ **Option 1: Use the Pre-made STL File**

-1. Go to the [`01-DoubleBigReservoir`](./01-DoubleBigReservoir) folder.
-2. Download the `DoubleBigReservoir.stl` file.
+1. Download the `DoubleBigReservoir.stl` file.
-3. Import the STL into your 3D printer software and print (recommended: PLA on textured PEI plate).
+2. Import the STL into your 3D printer software and print (recommended: PLA on textured PEI plate).

 ### ➤ **Option 2: Customize in Blender**

 1. Download and install [Blender 4.3.2](https://www.blender.org/download/).
-2. Open the `DoubleBigReservoir.blend` file in the folder.
+2. Download and open the `DoubleBigReservoir.blend` file in Blender.
 3. Adjust dimensions or features if desired.
 4. Export your customized version as an STL and print.